wdporter/i-am-that-vuepress/31-do-not-undervalue-attention/readme.md

 **Q:**&ensp;How does the personal emerge from the impersonal?

-**M:**&ensp;The two are but aspects of one Reälity.
+**M:**&ensp;The two are but aspects of one Reality.
 It is not correct to talk of one preceding the other.
 All these ideas belong to the waking state.

 **Q:**&ensp;What brings in the waking state?

 **M:**&ensp;At the root of all creation lies desire.
 Desire and imagination foster and reïnforce each other.
 The fourth state (<span data-tippy-content="The superconscious state of <em>samadhi</em>, (<em>turiya</em>, fourth), the fourth state of soul in which it becomes one with Brahman, the highest awareness.">turiya</span>) is a state of pure witnessing, detached awareness, passionless and wordless.
 It is like space, unaffected by whatever it contains.
 Bodily and mental troubles do not reach it — they are outside, ‘there’, while the witness is always ‘here’.

 **Q:**&ensp;What is real, the subjective or the objective?
 I am inclined to believe that the objective universe is the real one and my subjective psyche is changeful and transient.
-You seem to claim reälity for your inner, subjective states and deny all reälity to the concrete, external world.
+You seem to claim reality for your inner, subjective states and deny all reality to the concrete, external world.

 **M:**&ensp;Both the subjective and the objective are changeful and transient.
 There is nothing real about them.
 Find the permanent in the fleeting, the one constant factor in every experience.